-- MissedAck: triggers when the SDA data is high level during any acknowledgment of SCL clock position. - Address: the trigger searches for the specified address value.
+- MissedAck: triggers when ACK is 1. - Address: the trigger searches for the specified address value.
 When this event occurs, the oscilloscope will trigger on the read/write bit.
 After this trigger condition is selected: - Click or tap the drop-down button of Direction to select "Write", "Read", or "R/W". - This setting is not available when AddrBits is set to "8 Bits". - Click or tap the drop-down button of AddrBits to select the desired address bits.
 The available address bits are "7 Bits", "8 Bits", and "10 Bits". - Click or tap the input field of Address, and then use the pop-up numeric keypad to set the address of I2C trigger.
 You can also use the corresponding multipurpose knob to set the value. - Data: the trigger searches for the specified data value on the data line (SDA).
-When this event occurs, the oscilloscope will trigger on the clock line (SCL) transition edge of the last bit of data.
-After this trigger condition is selected, you can set the length of bytes and data format. - Click or tap the input field of Bytes, and then use the pop-up numeric keypad to set the length of the data.
+When this event occurs, the oscilloscope will trigger on the clock line (SCL) transition edge of the last bit of data After this trigger condition is selected, you can set the following parameters. - Click or tap the drop-down button of AddrBits to select the desired address bits.
+The available address bits are "7 Bits", "8 Bits", and "10 Bits". - Click or tap the input field of Bytes, and then use the pop-up numeric keypad to set the length of the data.
 You can also use the corresponding multipurpose knob to set the value.
 Its range is from 1 to 5. - Click or tap the input field of Data, and then the "Format" interface is will displayed.
-As shown in the figure below, you can select "Bin" or "Hex" data format.
+You can select "Bin" or "Hex" data format.

-Figure 8.28 Bin Format Setting
+Figure 8.28 Binary Format Setting

-Figure 8.29 Hex Format Setting
+Figure 8.29 Hexadecimal Format Setting

 A&D: the oscilloscope searches for the specified address and data at the same time, then triggers when both the address and data meet the conditions.
-After this condition is selected, you need to set the sub-menu items such as Direction, Bytes, AddrBits, Address, and Data.
+After this condition is selected, you need to set the sub Data-menu items such as Direction, Bytes, AddrBits, Address, and Data.
 For the setting methods, refer to descriptions in "Address" and "Data" conditions.

 In Sweep, select Auto, Normal, or Single as the trigger mode.
-For details, refer to Trigger Mode.
+For details, refer to descriptions in Trigger Mode.